blackenedsystems/sportsbook-data-importer/README.md

 ## Configuraton

-As an open source project, it would not be too clever to check in passwords, ssl certificates and the like, therefore, the vast majority of configuration for this project is stored in external files.
+As an open source project, it would not be too clever to check in passwords, ssl certificates and the like, therefore, the large percentage of configuration for this project is stored in external files.
 Full details can be found [here](./configuration.md).

+## Building

+Various properties required by Maven should be stored in external files, e.g. database properties, etc.  These should be collected into a single file (see the template in the properties directory) and passed to maven via a system property, e.g. mvn clean install -Dexternal.properties.file=/var/lib/sportsbook/data/environment.properties.

 ## Betfair